kousiknath/Concurrency/README.md

 ## On the plate (in no particular order):
-1. Recipe for producer-consumer model (Lock.Condition, wait notify)
+1. Recipe for producer-consumer model (Lock.Condition, wait-notify)